 These include Herter Park and the MDC boat ramp.
 It’s located between Community Rowing and Day Field.
 You can also launch your kayak and park your vehicle for free at the Magazine Beach dock.

 Water conditions are usually calm around the city, but Charles River has some spots adventurous kayakers will love.
 The river has two man-made dams which require some skill to safely navigate.
 The farther upstream you go, you’ll also run into a few obstacles like downed trees.

 3. Hopkinton Reservoir, MA

 Calm water, beautiful scenery, and plenty of amenities are what you can expect at Hopkinton Reservoir.
-A part of the state park system, you’ll find free parking, restrooms, multiple launching docks, along with places to rent kayaks.
+As part of the state park system, you’ll find free parking, restrooms, and multiple launching docks, along with places to rent kayaks.

 4. Lake Quinsigamond, MA

 Part of the state park system, Lake Quinsigamond is a large, narrow lake.
 It looks like a wide river in some places.
 It is a bit of a drive from Boston, around 44 miles.
 The views and calm waters are worth the drive.